Crystalline liftings and weight part of Serre's conjecture: Kisin modules and -modules with coefficients

 \subsection{Rank 1 Kisin modules and $(\varphi, \Ghat)$-modules}

 Now, we recall some useful facts about rank-$1$ Kisin modules and $(\varphi, \Ghat)$-modules with $\mathcal O_E$-coefficients.
-See Section 6 of \cite{GLS14} and Section 5.1 of \cite{GLS13} for more details.
+See \cite[\S 6]{GLS14} and \cite[\S 5.1]{GLS13} for more details.
 In this subsection, we have to assume that $K/\Qp$ is unramified and $p$ any prime number (except Lemma \ref{solution}, where we assume $p>2$).
-The ramified case will be developped in \cite{Gao15ram}.

 \begin{defn} Let $\boldt = (t_0, \ldots, t_{f-1})$ be a sequence of non-negative integers, $a \in k_{E}^{\times}$.
 Let $\barm(\boldt; a):=\barm(t_0, \ldots, t_{f-1}; a)= \prod_{s=0}^{f-1}\barm(\boldt; a)_s$ be the rank-$1$ module in $\Mod_{\huaS_{k_E}}^{\varphi}$ such that \begin{itemize} \item $\barm(\boldt; a)_s$ is generated by $e_s$, and \item $\varphi(e_{s-1})=(a)_s u^{t_s}e_s$, where $(a)_s=a$ if $s=0$ and $(a)_s=1$ otherwise. \end{itemize} \end{defn}